jross765/JGnuCashLibNTools/README.md

 * **Marcus Wolschon (Sofware-Design u.
 Beratung)** for the original version (from 2005) and the pioneering work and for putting the base of this project under the GPL.

-    This project is based on Marcus's work.
+    This project is based on Marcus' work.
 There have been major changes and additions since then, but you can still can see where it originated from.

     (Forked from http://sourceforge.net/projects/jgnucashlib / revived in 2017, after some years of enchanted sleep.)